jfx2006/thunderbird-ci-docs/documentation/drivers/merge_duty/index.md

    in the form `RELEASE_xxx_END` - where the xxx is the previous major version.
    The other tag should be in the form `RELEASE_yyy_BASE` - where the yyy is the new major version.
+6. .gecko_rev.yml should have been modified to pin to the correct tag and rev on mozilla-release.
 2. At the same time `comm-beta` should get a tag in the form `RELEASE_xxx_BASE`
    \- where the xxx is the previous major beta version.